 Hours: 8:30 a.m. to 4:30 p.m., Monday through Friday

-Services: The central office can answer questions regarding housing assignments, contract release requests, meal plan changes, and other administrative inquiries can be made here.
+Services: The central office is where the Housing team is located.
+They can answer questions regarding housing assignments, contract release requests, meal plan changes, and other administrative inquiries.

 Hall Offices